 Alicia Patten-Madera: Yes.
 Thank you so much, James, for such a great presentation about what schools and families are doing and can do, as it relates to understanding the impact of diversity on students at independent schools.
 We received a comment.
 It said, "Not a question, but this is excellent.
 So thank you," from Joanne.
 So we definitely appreciate that question.
 A question that we received was, "Can you speak to the importance of the partnership between school and home with this commitment to DEI?"

 Particularly as it relates to DEI, I think that's something that really helps work the school together in partnership in some really positive ways.
-And moreover what's not going well, be open and vocal and share that information with your school communities, the administration, with teachers so that they can be able to address the concerns that come up.
-Other things that I think I mentioned earlier, the Black at accounts that we saw this past summer.
-And one of the things that I think was really practiced in a lot of the posts sometimes from the different alums or even from some of the current students, was that these were things that they hadn't shared or felt comfortable to share with administrators or teachers at the school.
+And moreover when it's not going well, be open and vocal and share that information with your school communities, the administration, with teachers so that they can be able to address the concerns that come up.
+Other things that I think I mentioned earlier, the "Black@" accounts that we saw this past summer.
+And one of the things that I think was really tragic in a lot of the posts sometimes from the different alums or even from some of the current students, was that these were things that they hadn't shared or felt comfortable to share with administrators or teachers at the school.

 And so I think that schools can't respond to things that they don't know about.
 So I think making sure that there is that partnership and that relationship of trust so that we can be able to work together and enhance those and just have that open communication.
 I think that really enhances the diversity of work.
 So again, being vocal and visible in your support for diversity work at the school, I think that's one of the most important things that schools can do and families can do, and then being in open communication with schools.